YudaiUrabe/Brzozowski-derivative-and-Pattern-Matching-in-OCaml/README.md

 The process is divided into three steps:

-(1) generating a random expression randomly and accepting standard input,
+(1) generating a regular expression randomly and accepting standard input,

 (2) finding the Brzozowski derivative of the regular expression with respect to the input symbol, and